marcellomontemagno/marcellomontemagno.github.io/_posts/2016-02-23-A-free-static-simple-blog-using-jekyll .md

 ---
 layout: post
 title: A free, simple, static, host-as-you-want blog in 10 minutes using jekyll
+metaDescription: A short guide on how to create a static blog with jekyll
 category: Misc
 ---